Hannibal Hamlin: Early life

-Hamlin was born to Cyrus Hamlin and his wife Anna (née Livermore) in Paris (now in Maine, then a part of Massachusetts).
-He was a descendant of the sixth generation of English colonist James Hamlin, who had settled in Barnstable, part of the Plymouth Colony in 1639.
+Hamlin was born to Cyrus Hamlin and Anna in Paris (now in Maine, then a part of Massachusetts).
+He was a sixth-generation descendant of English colonist James Hamlin, who had settled in Barnstable, part of the Plymouth Colony in 1639.
 He was a grandnephew of U.S. Senator Samuel Livermore II of New Hampshire.

 According to folklore, Hamlin's life was saved when he was an infant by a Native American medicine woman named Molly Ockett.
 Hamlin was gravely ill, and Ockett prescribed that he be given warm cow's milk, after which he recovered.

 Hamlin attended the district schools and Hebron Academy and later managed his father's farm.
 From 1827 to 1830 he published the Oxford Jeffersonian newspaper in partnership with Horatio King.

 He studied law with the firm headed by Samuel Fessenden, was admitted to the bar in 1833, and began practicing in Hampden, Maine, where he lived until 1848.